Verified electrician contact data

 Before sales.

 Yes.
-Tell us the service lines or states you care about and we send around 100 records so you can check the data against your own before anything changes hands.
+Tell us the specialties or states your team covers and we send a sample of around 100 records so you can check the data against your own before anything changes hands.

-More than a name and an email.
-Each record carries the contact (verified email, direct dial, LinkedIn where the owner has one), the person's role and seniority, and the shop itself: company name, website if it has one, service line, address, crew size, Google reviews, and years in the trade.
-On top of that, Orbital's agents can attach the custom signals you score on.
-No scraped license rolls, no stale directory dumps.
+The contact (verified email, direct dial, LinkedIn where the owner has one), role and seniority, and the firm: name, website if it has one, address, crew and location count, state license status, and Google reviews.
+Plus any custom signals our agents tag for you.
+No stacked permit rows, no padded directory dumps.

-Yes, and it is the main reason teams pick us over a static list.
-Point our agents at your ICP and they research each shop for the signals you score on, such as recently incorporated, hiring journeymen, holding a solar or EV charging line, master license held, union shop, or independent versus PE-backed roll-up, then attach them to the record.
+Yes, and it is the main reason teams pick us over a static permit list.
+Point our agents at your ICP and they tag each shop for things like recently licensed, hiring apprentices, running EV or solar work, or going through an ownership change.

 Where does the data come from?

-We start from the full population of electrical contractor firms operating in the US and Canada, 89,346 of them in our 2026 canonical pull, then find the owner or operations lead for each shop, including the small crews who never built a LinkedIn page.
+We start from the full population of licensed electrical contractor firms across the US and Canada in our 2026-04 canonical pull, then find the owner or decision-maker for each, including shops that never built a website or LinkedIn page.
 Emails are validated by our data source.
-The count comes from Orbital data, April 2026.

-How is this different from ZoomInfo or a list broker?
+How is this different from ZoomInfo or a permit-list broker?

 Try the electrician list before you buy it.

-Tell us the service lines and states your reps cover.
+Tell us the specialties and states your reps cover.
 We will send a free sample of around 100 verified owner contacts to check against your own, no commitment.
+The contractor email list and HVAC email list are built the same way.

 Get a free sample